kris-nova/nivenly-theme/README.md

   showReadingTime = false

   # Show table of contents at the top of your posts (defaults to false)
-  # Alternatively, add this param to post front matter for specific posts
+  # Alternatively, add this param to src front matter for specific posts
   # toc = true

   # Show full page content in RSS feed items